wwwehr/nearai/ARCHITECTURE.md

 1. Install `jasnah-cli` first.
 See [README.md](README.md).
 2. Create the host files with all hosts you want to use.
 See for example [etc/hosts_lambda.txt](etc/hosts_lambda.txt).
 3. Install the supervisor on every host by running: `jasnah-cli server install path/to/hosts.txt`.
-This command is idempotent, so it is ok if it is re-run multiple times with failures in some of the hosts.
+This command is idempotent, so it is ok if it is re-run multiple times.
 4. Start server by running: `jasnah-cli server start path/to/hosts.txt`.

 ### Experiment flow